Tap to get financing

 Understanding Internal Rate of Return (IRR)

-What Is the Internal Rate of Return?
+What Is an Internal Rate of Return?

 To put it simply, the internal rate of return is used to measure an investment’s performance based on the percentage rate earned on each dollar invested for each period it is invested, according to Property Metrics.